University Counseling Center Staff

 Coordinator, Case Management Services

 Ms. Scott's treatment approach is influenced by both cognitive-behavioral therapy and her education as a social worker.
 She believes in treating the whole person, not just the symptoms presented.
-Prior to entering the social work field, Ms. Scott was the assistant swim coach at Oberlin College in Oberlin, Ohio.
-It is her experiences in the social work field and on the pool deck that have fueled Ms. Scott's passion for rejoining the university setting and providing her services to the Saint Louis University community.
+Prior to entering the social work field, Ms. Scott was an All-American swimmer at Washington University and an assistant swim coach at Oberlin College in Oberlin, Ohio.

 Arathi Srikanta, LMSW

 Program Director, Health Promotion and Education